aubique/covid/.github/README.md

 ## Tech Stack

-This project is a single-page application (SPA) with interactive map:
+This project is a single-page application (SPA) with interactive map.

 ### Front-End:
 - Angular 9